Roses: Plant and Flower Facts, Photos, and Symbolic Meanings

 All roses are beautiful, but not all of them have strong fragrances.
 Many different types are available in flower stores and nurseries.
 Breeding and growing roses is enjoyed by both professionals and by hobbyists.
 The flowers are loved by many people.

 Blooming roses are a joy to see in a home garden, a botanical or rose garden, or a landscaped area.
+I enjoy seeing the flowers and hips on both wild and cultivated bushes near my home.
 Though I would rather see them in planted form, the cut flowers sold in stores make lovely and often much-appreciated gifts.
 The large variety of roses available today is a testament to the popularity of the plants.
 I think their fame is well deserved.

 © 2013 Linda Crampton